The Most Comprehensive

 USE ONLY YOUR BEZEL RING TO TIME YOUR DIVE!!!

-and demonstrates the level of precision WORK we do when properly servicing your valuable UDT.
+The Chronosport UDT, Type II, fully disassembled in our shop.
+This demonstrates the level of precision WORK done when properly servicing your valuable UDT.
 Try and find pictures like these on ANY other 'Chronosport service' website.

 CHRONOSPORT UDT FAQs